JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the

 \subsection{Lens model with spectroscopic systems only}

-First, we derive a solution using only source systems with spectroscopic redshifts as constraints.
+First, we derive a solution using only image systems with spectroscopic redshifts as constraints.
 This initial trial used a regular $20\times20$ grid for the smooth mass component.
 At this resolution, a cell has a dimension of 45.3 kpc on a side.
-Adopting a regular grid is equivalent to assuming no prior information for the mass distribution because all grid points contribute similarly to the system of equations \ref{eq_lens_system}.
+Adopting a regular grid is equivalent to assuming no prior information for the mass distribution because all grid points contribute similarly to the system of equations in Eq.~\ref{eq_lens_system}.
 The next solution used an adaptive grid with more grid points around the densest regions of the first solution, to increase the resolution in the central region.
 The cell size varies ranging from $\approx 15$ kpc near the two BCGs to $\approx 100$ kpc in the outer regions of the field.
 This applies a prior to the mass distribution in which more mass is expected in regions where the distribution of grid points is denser.
 The prior helps to stabilize the solution and reduces the scatter from the choice of the initial grid.
 Because the largest source of variability in the derived models is the choice of grid, we obtained multiple solutions with different grid configurations.
 Solutions obtained with an adaptive grid having a number of grid points smaller than the regular grid number of grid points ($N<400$) do not reproduce some arcs as well as solutions obtained with an adaptive grid having a number of grid points $N>600$ result in artifacts (spurious large scale mass structures) in the regions of the cluster with no lensing constraints.
 We find that solutions obtained with a multiresolution grid of 495 grid points offers robust and more stable solutions, that do no introduce artifacts in the unconstrained boundaries of the field of view.
 Small variations ($\delta N \approx 20$) in the number of grid points around $N\approx 500$ result in almost indistinguishable solutions.